edakass/Code-Conventions-for-the-Java/README.md

 #### A block comment should be preceded by a blank line to set it apart from the rest of the code. (https://www.oracle.com/java/technologies/javase/codeconventions-comments.html)

+#### Avoid local declarations that hide declarations at higher levels.
+For example, do not declare the same variable name in an inner block: